To find out, we need to know what you want to have shipped and to where.

-We actually don't "charge shipping," we just pass on the actual cost the carriers charge us.
+We pass along the actual cost the carriers charge us.
 But we do get very good rates thanks to the volume of shipping we do.

 2 Ways to Get a Rate